axboe/fio/HOWTO.rst

 	**posix**
 		Use the posix asynchronous I/O interface to perform one or more I/O operations asynchronously.
+	**vfio**
+		Use the user-space VFIO-based backend, implemented using libvfn instead of SPDK.
 	**nil**
 		Do not transfer any data; just pretend to.
 This is mainly used for introspective performance evaluation.